Preview Course for Free Coming Soon!

 CIRAS service is available to those who registered from the State of Iowa Only who complete the course as a consultant for the implementation of these techniques.
-They are enthusiastic to share their expertise and provide resources and solutions for this up and coming field.[TBA] CEUs are also available at the completion of this course.
+They can share their expertise, provide resources and solutions for this up and coming field including how to incorporate Plastic Welding, best practices, and product recommendations.

 You will be able to: